 - The basic standard for review shall be whether the faculty member under review discharges conscientiously and with professional competence the duties appropriately associated with the faculty member’s position.

-- Each department shall develop criteria to measure progress in teaching, service, outreach/extension, and research/scholarly productivity as appropriate to the field and consistent with FPP 8.02.
+- Each department shall develop criteria to measure progress in teaching, service, outreach/extension, and research/scholarly productivity as appropriate to the field and consistent with Faculty Policies and Procedures 8.02.
 Each department shall develop criteria to measure progress in scholarly productivity as appropriate to the field.
 The criteria for review shall be periodically reviewed by the executive committee of each department and the school or college APC.

 - The criteria for review should reflect the overall mission of the department, be sufficiently flexible to accommodate faculty with differing responsibilities, and recognize that careers and levels of productivity may change over time.
 In developing such criteria, departments may draw on statements used in other faculty review procedures, such as merit or promotion review.
 Special care should be taken to ensure that the scholarly productivity of jointly appointed and interdisciplinary faculty is appropriately evaluated.